1983 Boston mayoral election: Raymond Flynn and Mel King's campaigns

 On March 5, 1983, former State Representative Mel King became the first candidate to officially enter the race.
 The focus of his campaign was decentralizing the city's government and bringing together its racially polarized population.
 His announcement came on the 213th anniversary of the death of Crispus Attucks during the Boston Massacre.
-On March 15, former Deputy Mayor and Massachusetts Bay Transportation Authority general manager Bob Kiley became the second candidate to enter the race.
 King framed his vision for the future as being, "to help create a city that has open access, a city that is open and caring."
 King was the only African American candidate in the election.
 Having finished third in the mayoral primary four years prior, King sought to expand his base of support by building what he dubbed a "Rainbow Coalition", which included African Americans (especially those of middle class or low-income means), hispanic Americans, Asian Americans, students, gay people, progressive-leaning whites, and working class whites.

 On April 27, City Councillor Raymond Flynn announced his candidacy.
 As part of his announcement he released "The Flynn Program for Boston", a 30-page booklet outlining his proposals for jobs, housing, crime, services, and other issues.